leather-io/mono/docs/core/ARCHITECTURE.md

 # Leather monorepo setup

-We reviewed a few monorepo approaches and how they may fit into our codebase and decided upon starting with `pnpm workspaces` before then adding `Nx` if needed
+We reviewed a few monorepo approaches and how they may fit into our codebase and decided upon starting with `npm workspaces` and `nx`

 # Motivation